OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **11.5** We do not participate in dispute resolution procedures handled by dispute resolution bodies.

-**11.6** The place of performance under these GTC shall be XING SE's main place of business.
+**11.6** The place of performance under these GTC shall be New Work SE's main place of business.

-**11.7** Place of jurisdiction for merchants within the scope of the German Commercial Code (HGB) shall be the main place of business of XING SE.
+**11.7** Place of jurisdiction for merchants within the scope of the German Commercial Code (HGB) shall be the main place of business of New Work SE.

 **11.8** These GTC and the contractual relationship shall be governed by German law, excluding international private law and the provisions of the United Nations Convention on Contracts for the International Sale of Goods that have been adopted by German law.